Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

 “At first it was just startled, like jump scare,” she said.
 “I wasn’t expecting someone to be there, minus a lot of clothing.”

-She said she and Trump had sex, adding that afterwards, “I just wanted to leave.”
+She said she and Trump had sex, adding that, afterwards, “I just wanted to leave.”

 Daniels speaks to hush money negotiations

-But eventually, it became clear that the opportunity would not come to pass, she said.
+But eventually, it became clear that the opportunity would not come to pass.

-Then in 2011, Daniels said a website caught wind of her alleged affair with Trump, and she was offered $15,000 for an interview.
+Then, in 2011, Daniels said a website caught wind of her alleged affair with Trump, and she was offered $15,000 for an interview.

 “I’d rather make the money than somebody make money off of me, and at least I could control the narrative,” she explained.
 The story never ran, and Daniels said she was threatened to stay silent afterwards.